 Equity: Equity includes any stock, stock option, or other ownership interest.
 Value of equity interests is determined through reference to public prices or other reasonable measures of fair market value.

 Financial Conflict of Interest (FCOI): means a Significant Financial Interest (SFI) that could directly and significantly affect the design, conduct, or reporting of funded research or educational activities.

 Investigator: means a project director or principal investigator and any other person, regardless of title or position, responsible for the design, conduct, or reporting of funded research or educational activities (and may include collaborators or consultants).

-The term “Significant Financial Interest” does not include the following, even if related to the Investigator’s responsibilities to the funding sponsor:
+The term “Significant Financial Interest” does not include the following, even if related to the Investigator’s Institutional Responsibilities:

 - income from seminars, lectures, or teaching engagements sponsored by a federal, state, or local government agency, an institution of higher education (as defined at 20 U.S.C.
 1001(a)), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education;